wp-plugins/facebook-wall-and-social-integration/readme.txt

 * multiple feed display per page
 * It's responsive and adjusts within the width of container
 * Feed data can be cached in database to load fast
+* Show/hide individual items in post
 * others

-To display photo post, video post, link post, event post, choose type of posts, different picture sizes, the number of likes, all comments per post using ajax call, header bar and like button at top, language settings, scrolling plugin,responsiveness and more then [upgrade to the Pro version](http://extensions.techhelpsource.com/wordpress/facebook-wall-pro "facebook wall pro").
+To display photo post, video post, link post, event post, choose type of posts, show/hide items in post, different picture sizes, the number of likes, all comments per post using ajax call, header bar and like button at top, language settings, scrolling plugin,responsiveness and more then [upgrade to the Pro version](http://extensions.techhelpsource.com/wordpress/facebook-wall-pro "facebook wall pro").
 Try out the [Pro demo](http://wordpress.techhelpsource.com/facebook-wall-pro/ "facebook wall Demo").

 == Installation ==